funddy/jstranslations-bundle/README.md

 Now it's time to decide whether you want to use static or dynamic generated translations.

 ### Dynamic Translations
 This is the most flexible option.
-Every time you make a change in exposed routes you'll be able to access them from JavaScript.
+Every time you make a change in translations you'll be able to access them from JavaScript.
 It's ideal for development environment or for those cases where you performance is not an issue.
-As everything in life, you have to pay a price, which is invoking an URL to regenerate all routes every time you make a request.
+As everything in life, you have to pay a price, which is invoking an URL to regenerate all translations every time you make a request.

 Include FunddyJsTranslationsBundle routing